B-3PO/sns-sqs-simple/README.md

 # Usage

 ## Example
-Ij this example we will subscribe a topic to a queue, publish messages to it, and process them.
+In this example we will subscribe a topic to a queue, publish messages to it, and process them.

 ```javascript
 const snssqs = require('sns-sqs-simple');